Each connection may listen for a QueryBuilder event.

 QueryBuilder to apply your security.

-Event names are passed as a second parameter to a $driver->resolve()
+Event names are passed as a second parameter to a $driver->resolve().

-In the code below, the event Artist::class . '.queryBuilder'
+In the code below, the event Artist::class . '.queryBuilder' will fire:

 use ApiSkeletons\Doctrine\ORM\GraphQL\Driver;